vpbrendel/bsmap/README.txt

-# bsmap
+this is a forked version derived from bsmap 2.90
-forked version derived from BSMAP 2.90
+BSMAP 2.73

 1. Introduction